Healthdirect Free Australian health advice you can count on.

 Androgenetic alopecia

 Androgenetic alopecia is the name for both male pattern hair loss and female pattern hair loss.
-It usually runs in families.
+It is usually genetic and you may inherit it from one or both of your parents.
 It is caused by the effects of androgens (male hormones) on your hair follicles.
-Most of the time, hormone levels are normal.
+Most of the time, hormone levels are normal, but your hair follicles are more sensitive to their effects.

 Alopecia areata

-Alopecia areata is an autoimmune disease that occurs when your immune system attacks your hair follicles.
-No one knows for sure what causes this, but it’s probably triggered by a combination of genetics and environmental factors.
-In some people, it might be triggered by extreme stress or anxiety.
+Alopecia areata is an autoimmune disease that occurs when your immune system attacks the hair follicles on your head and body.
+It's not exactly clear what causes this, but it's thought to be related to a combination of genetics and environmental factors.
+In some people it might be triggered by extreme stress or anxiety.

 Telogen effluvium

-Telogen effluvium is where a shock to your body stops your hair growing temporarily.
+Telogen effluvium is when a shock to your body stops your hair growing temporarily.
 This can continue for a few months, and during this time more of your old hairs fall out than usual.
-Because it takes time before your new hairs grow, this causes temporary hair loss.
+Because it takes time for new hairs to grow, this causes temporary hair thinning or baldness.
+You may only notice the hair loss a few months after the trigger itself.

 Other causes